• My research focuses on Critical Theory, Philosophy of Religion, and Social and Political Theory.

 In progress

-This paper introduces the novel concept of postsecular antisemitism to describe how contemporary forms of antisemitism, as a diagnostic of the postsecular condition, arise from the entanglement of religious and secular logics.
-I argue that Adorno, before his time, offers through his constellational method a more adequate framework for grasping this condition than Habermas’s postsecular model.
+This paper introduces the concept of postsecular antisemitism to describe how contemporary forms of antisemitism, as a diagnostic cipher of the postsecular condition, emerge from mixed religious and secular logics.
+I argue that Adorno, writing ahead of his time, offers a more effective framework for understanding this condition than Habermas’s postsecular model, especially when read in dialogue with recent research on the co-constitution of the religious and the secular.

 Section image